htothehilla/100DaysPython/log.md

 - I liike the whole idea of a magnetic needle in haystack and how it uses lopps and memory and reading to find what you are looking for regardless of the file type.
 # Day 31: CSV Manipulations
 **Completion Date:**
+17th August
 **Learned:**
+- reading in files
+- opening csvand tsv files
+-  secondary file is required to write the cleaned output
 # Day 32: Excel Manipulations
 **Completion Date:**